 Our decision to travel was very intentional!
 There are many reasons to travel ~ here’s a few of mine.
 I wanted to show our kids that the world is bigger than just what they currently knew.
-That people look different, speak different, think different than what they see and hear here in Central Florida.
+That people look different, speak differently, think differently than what they see and hear here in Central Florida.
 Expanding our children’s world view was something I felt very strongly about!

 1. Catedral de Sevilla

-The Cathedral in Seville Spain is the largest Gothic building in the world!
+I’m pretty sure the Cathedral in Seville is a favorite thing to do in Seville for many people!
+The Cathedral is the largest Gothic building in the world!
 It is the third largest church in Europe!
 Purportedly the builders’ goal – “those who come after us will take us for madmen.”

 Christopher Columbus, or at least part of him, is buried here in the Cathedral.
 The tomb is impressive!